3 ways colleges are using stimulus and savings to create healthier, more prosperous communities

 3. Partner with Trane to Enrich the Community While Creating Opportunity & Access for All

 Community colleges are the heart of our communities.
 Often serving as a hub for recreational, educational and cultural engagement, they play an integral role in supporting the most marginalized community members.
 Through technical training and career preparation programs, community colleges offer educational enrichment and a pathway out of generational poverty.
-Moreover, through partnerships with global employers like Trane, community colleges can co-create and provide students leading-edge technical training (like our NC3 partner certification program) and job placement opportunities (like the Trane Technician of the Future program) to secure promising careers in high-demand fields including: Energy Modeling, Facility Data Analysis, and HVAC Maintenance & Repair.
+Moreover, through partnerships with global employers like Trane, community colleges can co-create and provide students leading-edge technical training (like our NC3 partner certification program) and job placement opportunities to secure promising careers in high-demand fields including: Energy Modeling, Facility Data Analysis, and HVAC Maintenance & Repair.
 This clear pathway toward building a fulfilling career attracts student enrollment and helps ensure student success over the course of their professional journey.

 HEERF funds play a critical role in building these opportunities for students.
 A substantial percentage of HEERF dollars are specifically allocated for tuition assistance; the rest are allocated to be used as infrastructure investments that create savings.
 Through the combination of these savings and tuition assistance programs, college leaders can finally afford to modernize their buildings AND develop curriculum to increase enrollment.
 In addition, these savings can extend the ability to offer tuition assistance and scholarships – creating more opportunities for community enrichment than ever before.